olgaliak/seismic-deeplearning/contrib/segyconverter/README.md

 There are several additional command line arguments that may be needed to load specific segy files (i.e. the byte locations for data headers may be different).
 Run --help to review the additional commands if needed.

-A good documentation about SEG-Y format can be found [here](https://seg.org/Portals/0/SEG/News%20and%20Resources/Technical%20Standards/seg_y_rev2_0-mar2017.pdf).
+Documentation about the SEG-Y format can be found [here](https://seg.org/Portals/0/SEG/News%20and%20Resources/Technical%20Standards/seg_y_rev2_0-mar2017.pdf).
-Also, about data headers, we've found from the industry that those inline and crossline header location standards aren't always followed.
+Regarding data headers, we've found from the industry that those inline and crossline header location standards aren't always followed.
-Thus, maybe you need to print out the text header of the SEG-Y file and read the comments to determine what location was used.
+As a result, you will need to print out the text header of the SEG-Y file and read the comments to determine what location was used.
 As far as we know, there is no way to programmatically extract this info from the file.

 NOTE: Missing traces will be filled in with zero values.
 A future enhancement to this script should allow for specific values to be used that can be ignored during training.